yumanoishii/y-blog-website/_posts/2019-01-26-welcome-welcome-welcome.md

 In any case, I created this blog series to write about my learning on MBTI/Jungian theories in hopes of clarifying some common misconceptions and just have fun with some of my findings! :) After all, these theories are not full depictions of human minds but rather provide some interesting perspectives.&nbsp;

-Hope you find some good reads!
+Hope you find some good reads!&nbsp;